About PhySH

 The infographic on the PhySH homepage shows the general relationship among concepts, disciplines, and facets.
 Browse PhySH to see how it is organized in detail; a search capability is also incorporated in the browse page.

-PhySH is designed to evolve over time, and we encourage the community to help us keep PhySH up to date.
+PhySH will continue to evolve over time, and we encourage physicists to help us keep PhySH up to date.
 Please use the Contribute link at the top of the page.

 Authors submitting to APS journals should consult these guidelines.